zephyrproject-rtos/zephyr/doc/connectivity/bluetooth/bluetooth-tools.rst

 Depending on which hardware you have available, you can choose between two transports when building a single-mode, Zephyr-based BLE Controller:

-* UART: Use the :ref:`hci_uart <bluetooth-hci-uart-sample>` sample and follow the instructions in :ref:`bluetooth-hci-uart-qemu-posix`.
+* UART: Use the :zephyr:code-sample:`HCI UART sample
+  <bluetooth-hci-uart-sample>` sample and follow the instructions in
+  :ref:`bluetooth-hci-uart-qemu-posix`.
-* USB: Use the :ref:`hci_usb <bluetooth-hci-usb-sample>` sample and then treat it as a Host System Bluetooth Controller (see previous section)
+* USB: Use the :zephyr:code-sample:`HCI USB sample <bluetooth-hci-usb-sample>` sample and then treat it as a Host System Bluetooth Controller (see previous section)

 .. _bluetooth-hci-tracing: